-- burden of additional costs
+- the burden of additional costs

-- detrimental impact on service delivery to meet customer needs
+- detrimental effect on our ability to meet customer demand

-- inability to re-organise work among existing staff
+- inability to reorganise work amongst existing employees

-- inability to recruit staff
+- inability to recruit additional employees

-- detrimental impact on quality of service.
+- detrimental impact on quality of work

+- detrimental impact on performance

+- insufficiency of work during the periods you propose to work

+- planned structural changes.

-The EMT member must write to the employee explaining why the proposal cannot be taken forward if they are refusing the request.
+The Director must write to the employee explaining why the proposal cannot be taken forward if they are refusing the request.

-If an employee is under 60 there will be a strain on the fund cost to release their pension early.
-However, under the 2018 pension regulations employees can elect to have their retirement benefits paid to them with reductions applied to take account of the early payment.
-This means there would be no financial cost to the organisation and so there is no requirement for the request to be considered/approved by Council.
-However, the employee's director would need to approve their request.
+If an employee is under 60 and has rule of 85 protection there will be a strain on the fund cost to release their pension; any such strain can only be approved by Council.
+Under the 2018 pension regulations employees can elect to have their retirement benefits paid to them with reductions applied to take account of the early payment.
+This means there would be no financial cost to the organisation and so there is no requirement for the request to be considered / approved by Council.
+The employee's director does still need to approve their request.

-Council review all requests that have a financial cost to make sure the request is supported from both a financial and organisational perspective.
-The information provided on the flexible working application form by the EMT member will outline if the request would place any strain on the pension fund.
+Council reviews all requests that have a financial cost to make sure the request is supported from both a financial and organisational perspective.
+The information provided on the flexible retirement application form by the Director will outline if the request would place any strain on the pension fund.
 If Council approve an employee's request for flexible retirement they will receive their salary on the reduced hours or grade.
 The decision from Council is final.
-An employee can consider a request for early retirement if they are under 60 or they can choose to retire if they are over 60.